MINISTRY OF PETROLEUM & NATURAL GAS

 used for transporting petroleum, unless the vehicle complies with both:

-Rules for the transport of petroleum otherwise than in bulk, and
+- Rules for the transport of petroleum otherwise than in bulk, and

-Rules for the transport of petroleum in bulk.
+- Rules for the transport of petroleum in bulk.

 69. Carriage of Other Articles Prohibited:

-No vehicle transporting petroleum can carry any other article at the
+- No vehicle transporting petroleum can carry any other article at the same time, unless explicitly authorized in writing by the Chief Controller.

 70. Engines of Mechanically Propelled Vehicles: